2079884FDavid/JTHTML/README.md

 # JTHTML
-Small HTML library for Haskell.
+A small HTML library for Haskell.
+Useful if you want to convert haskell strings and objects to HTML strings.

-# Incorporate

-Check out this [link](https://gist.github.com/gitaarik/8735255) for more information about how to use submodules.
+## Getting started

+The following instructions will show you how to incorporate this library into your git project using submodules.
+For more information about the functionality of submodules check out this [link](https://gist.github.com/gitaarik/8735255).

+### Prerequisites/Dependencies
+*none* =)

-### Add library
+### Add the library to your project
 You have an existing project:

     myproject$ tree -aL 1